-Does this “problem” ruin this program at all?
+Does this “problem” ruin Video Wave at all?

 No, it just means that you have to do better research than they do by using a different method.
 My experience has shown me if you do this kind of keyword research instead of the one they are showing, you will more often find terms that are popular.